 - LICENSE — open-source license.

-case-calendar is an independent project.
+Case Calendar is an independent project.
 It is not affiliated with the Administrative Office of the U.S. Courts, the Free Law Project, or CourtListener.
 Calendar entries are best-effort summaries of public docket information and are not a substitute for reading the docket itself.